goat-community/monitor/README.md

             kubectl apply -f kube-infrastructure/crunchy-operator-monitoring-external.yml

-    That’s all.
-You can access prometheus or grafana dashboard setting port-forwarding for this services or changing from `ClusterIP` to `LoadBalancer` value in `grafana_service_type` or `prometheus_service_type` in kube-infrastructure/crunchy-operator-monitoring-external.yml

 * Logging
-    To collect logs from pods in entire cluster was used Grafana Loki.
+    To collect logs from pods in entire cluster Grafana Loki was used.
 It allows us to collect logs from each cluster inside of entire k8 cluster.
 Then Loki can be used as datasource in Grafana or any other supported visualizing tool.
     To install Loki use the following command:

         helm upgrade --install loki --namespace=pgo grafana/loki-stack